Arthur Hunnicutt

-Arthur Lee Hunnicutt (February 17, 1910 – September 26, 1979) was an American actor known for his portrayal of wise, grizzled, and old rural characters.
+Arthur Lee Hunnicutt (February 17, 1910 – September 26, 1979) was an American actor known for his portrayal of old, wise, grizzled rural characters.
 He received an Academy Award nomination for Best Supporting Actor for his performance in The Big Sky (1952).
 He was also known for his role in the Western television series Sugarfoot (1957–1961).

-Early life and education
+Early life

 On February 17, 1910, Hunnicutt was born in Gravelly, Arkansas.
 He attended the University of Central Arkansas and Arkansas State Teachers College, but dropped out when he ran out of money.

 Career

 Hunnicutt gained early acting experience in stock theatre and entertained in traveling shows.
 An article in the September 22, 1940, issue of the Brooklyn Daily Eagle reported "There isn't a decent sized medicine show traveling through Kentucky, Illinois, Georgia, Indiana or Mississippi, nor a stock company touring those states, which hasn't had the name of Arthur Hunnicutt on its programs."
 After eight years of such activity, in 1936 he enrolled in a drama school in Cleveland to study theatrical techniques for a year.

 He moved to Martha's Vineyard, Massachusetts, where he joined up with a theatre company.
 Moving to New York City, he worked in the laundry at the Algonquin Hotel for 17 months, then landed roles in Broadway productions.
 While touring as the lead actor in Tobacco Road, he developed the country character he would later be typecast as throughout his career.
 Hunnicutt often found himself cast as a character much older than himself.

 Hunnicutt's first film was Wildcat (1942).
 He appeared in a number of films in the early 1940s, then returned to the stage.
-In 1949, returned to Hollywood and resumed his film career.
+In 1949 he returned to Hollywood and resumed his film career.
 He played a long string of supporting roles—sympathetic, wise rural types, as in The Red Badge of Courage (1951), The Lusty Men (1952),The Kettles in the Ozarks (1955), The Last Command (1955, as Davy Crockett), The Tall T (1957), Cat Ballou (1965, as Butch Cassidy), El Dorado (1966) and The Adventures of Bullwhip Griffin.

 In 1952, he was nominated for an Academy Award for Best Supporting Actor in the Howard Hawks film The Big Sky.